 Preview: It can feel overwhelming to think about teaching multiple children at the same time.
 Learn two tips to homeschool multiple ages without losing your mind.

-How do I teach my children at the same time when they are different ages and working at different levels?
+How do I teach my children at the same time when they are of different ages and working at different levels?

 If you have asked yourself this question, you are not alone!
 Many parents wonder how they will ever teach all of their children at the same time.
 In fact, I’m willing to bet that every homeschool parent has asked this question at some point in their homeschool journey.